Exploratory design for a food delivery mobile app using a variety of artificial intelligence tools.

 I performed simple user test sessions on our initial prototype to assess workflow intuitiveness + learnability, better understand user behavior, and produce actionable recommendations.

-While there are several available AI Tools that algorithmically test prototypes and generate user insights, this is one area where I personally believe even the most intelligent algorithms fall short.
+While there are a few AI Tools that algorithmically test prototypes and generate user insights, this is one area where I personally believe even the most intelligent algorithms fall short.
 Only humans can think like humans.

 Accordingly, I tested our prototype with several (human) users, prompting them to follow the task flows outlined in the user journey above.